 Slip the "Throw-Bar" beneath (under) the stock rails into the "Tie Block" segment of the "Head-Ties".
+Hook the points into the slots in the "Tie Block", and engage the "T" into the "Throw-Bar".
 Place the point "Retainer Plate" between the points onto the "Throw-Bar" and test for fit and movement.
 The point retaining plate may need slight trimming for proper fit.
 Some fitting, bending, and even slight twisting of the points may be necessary to get them properly fitted.
 This process will become less frustrating with practice and experience.
 The point material is quite soft and can bend easily in your fingers - be gentle!
 There is a spare "Retainer Plate" in case of a fitting error.
 Getting this part right may take some time, but it must be correct for the switch to work smoothly.

 Choose what activation linkage you will use.
-If the linkage uses a throw rod that engages the "ears" on the point "Retainer Plate" (Between the points), the retainer plate need not be cemented in place.
+If the linkage uses a throw rod that engages the "ears" on the point "Retainer Plate"

+(Between the points), the retainer plate need not be cemented in place.
 This technique allows the points and "Throw-Bar" to be dissembled for repair and replacement.
 "Not a bad way to go". - See sketches for other linkage options.